gar1t/erlang-cli/README.md

     cli:arg(caps, "print in caps", [option, {type, bool}, {default, false}])

+UPDATE: This approach isn't going to work for obvious reasons.
+Options may not be specified and therefore a default value suggests the value for the arg when the option is not provided.
+It only works for positional arguments.

+"Value argument" can be used however.
+These values apply:

+- optional
+- required
+- none

+This is similar to `narg` from Python's argparser, but applies to zero or one arguments rather than zero or more.

 ## Commands and subparsers

 NOTE: Support for commands will be added once the base/root